 This post contains affiliate links.
 Please read my disclosures.

-- We use the zest of 3 lemons in the sponge for a Sharp zesty taste.
+- We use the zest of 3 lemons in the sponge for a sharp zesty taste.

 Gluten-Free Flours